Sonntag, 12. Januar 2025

 tiempos para no pensar.

-Not easy to write philosophy.
+It's not easy to write philosophy.

 A lot of thinking and